Ingen rövare finns i skogen: Background

-Ingen rövare finns i skogen was originally written by Astrid Lindgren as a theatre play.
-Later it was rewritten into a story illustrated by Ilon Wikland.
+Ingen rövare finns i skogen was originally written by Astrid Lindgren as a theatre play and was later rewritten into a story illustrated by Ilon Wikland.
 After that the short film was made.

 Ingen rövare finns i skogen was first broadcast on 25 April 1989 in Sweden.
 Later it was also shown on German television.
 After that, it was released on DVD in both Sweden and Germany.

 Reception

-According to Filmtipset.se Ingen rövare finns i skogen is funny and exciting, but at the same time a little scary.
-Per Oscarsson is praised for his performance as the robber chief Fiolito.
+Filmtipset.se called Ingen rövare finns i skogen funny and exciting, but at the same time a little scary.
+Per Oscarsson was praised for his performance as the robber chief Fiolito.